GOSS22/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script Display current directory contents in a long format this script Display current directory contents, including hidden files in long format this script Display current directory contents
+this script Display current directory contents in a long format this script Display current directory contents, including hidden files in long format this script Display current directory contents this script creates a directory named my_first_directory in the /tmp/ directory